Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Forward Modeling Dust Temperature

-We derive the mass-weighted (T$_{\rm mass-weighted}$) and luminosity-weighted (T$_{\rm lum-weighted}$) dust temperatures for the Cosmic Sands galaxies using {\sc powderday} radiative transfer, with the full temperature distributions shown in Figure \ref{fig:temp_dist}.
-Because Cosmic Sands uses the {\sc simba} galaxy formation model that includes dust evolution, we do not have to make assumptions about the distribution of dust or its scaling with the gas or metal mass.
-The mass-weighted temperatures are calculated in {\sc powderday} for each grid cell occupied by dust.
-To compute the luminosity-weighted temperatures, we take the {\sc powderday} temperature in each dust cell and assume the dust emits as a modified blackbody at that temperature.
-We assume absorption and emissivity values from \cite{weingartner_draine_2001} and weight the temperature in each cell by the total FIR luminosity from the modified blackbody.
+To compute the luminosity-weighted temperatures we instead weight by the luminosity in each cell $i$, assuming the dust emits as a modified blackbody at the temperature in the cell with absorption and emissivity values from \cite{weingartner_draine_2001}:

+where $B_{\lambda}$ is the blackbody function.
 We note here that neither the mass-weighted nor luminosity-weighted temperatures are necessarily measurable quantities, as radiative transfer effects can bias temperatures measured from dust luminosities.
-To demonstrate this, we also plot in Figure \ref{fig:temp_dist} the apparent dust temperatures corresponding to the peak of the FIR SED in the solid black lines (calculated from the spectral flux density $F_{\nu}$).
+To demonstrate this, we also plot in Figure \ref{fig:temp_dist} the apparent dust temperatures corresponding to the peak of the FIR SED (T$_{\rm peak}$) in the solid black lines (calculated from the spectral flux density $F_{\nu}$).
 For galaxies with lower dust mass, the peak temperature is typically similar to the luminosity-weighted temperature but the relationship between the peak temperature and the temperature distributions of dustier galaxies is more complex.
+As we will discuss in subsequent sections, namely \S\ref{sec:optical_depth}, this is primarily driven by optical depth effects in the FIR becoming more significant in dustier galaxies, including complex star-dust geometries with highly opaque dust column densities.